Threat to withhold apportionments violates John Wesley's "Do No Harm" ruleConference News Denominational News

-Rev. Corey Jones, the Senior Pastor at Pasadena Community Church, agrees, particularly on the value of the Warren Willis United Methodist Camp.
+Rev. Corey Jones, the Senior Pastor at Pasadena Community Church, speaks with conviction about the value of the Warren Willis United Methodist Camp.
 After attending as a camper, he has served in multiple other capacities, including team member, adult volunteer, worship leader, and curriculum writer.
 He was the chair of the Camp Ministry Team and a member of the Board of Camps and Retreat Ministries.

 "My life has been forever changed because of the Warren W. Willis United Methodist Camp and Conference Center," he said.
 "Other than the cancellation of camp i9n 2020 due to COVID, I have not missed spending at least one week at Camp since I started attending in 1997.

 "I have seen from many vantage points how much impact Camp has on the lives of children and youth.
 I have also come to recognize how apportionments and connectional giving are extremely vital for ministries like Camp."